 how we can improve and make risk assessment for cardiovascular diseases more individualised

 “broken heart syndrome” (Takotsubo syndrome or stress cardiomyopathy)

 Research on the international front

 At the Institute of Medicine, heart research on the international front line is in progress.
-Our researchers are leading major studies such as the Swedish Cardiopulmonary Bioimage Study (SCAPIS) ,in collaboration with the Swedish Heart-Lung Foundation.
+Our researchers are leading major studies such as the Swedish Cardiopulmonary Bioimage Study (SCAPIS), in collaboration with the Swedish Heart-Lung Foundation.
 One exciting current joint project with Chalmers University of Technology is aimed at finding out whether AI can be used to predict myocardial infarction, heart failure and sudden death.
-Our scientists have also helped to establish the concept of RRCT (Randomised Registry Clinical Trials) around Sweden.
+Our scientists have also helped to establish innovative study designs, including the concept of RRCT (Randomized Registry Clinical Trials) and national cluster randomized trials.